maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 3. In all other cases, use `int`

 - **NOTE: Some legacy codes might define 2 separate functions using `int64` and `uint64`**
-  - Those APIs were created before Go supported Generics
+  - Those APIs were created before Go started supporting Generics
   - E.g. Go Standard Library `strconv.FormatInt()` and `strconv.FormatUint()`

 #### Integer Operators